 For more information about degree offerings by the faculty of chemistry and biochemistry, visit the Department of Chemistry and Biochemistry webpage.

-Upon completion of the B.A. or B.S. program, students will have developed a set of core skills which they use in approaching the fundamental concepts.
-These include:
+Students who complete the undergraduate program in chemistry or biochemistry will have developed a set of core skills which they use in approaching the fundamental concepts, including the ability to: